 Faster Than a Spitfire — Down Low

-Petter’s design — Westland’s W.K.
+Petter’s design — Westland’s W.E.W.
 “Teddy” Petter, the engineer who would later design the Lightning — was extraordinary for 1938.
 The Whirlwind had a thin laminar-flow wing, all-metal stressed-skin construction, an enclosed cockpit, and four cannons clustered in the nose where they could not be misaligned by wing flexion at high speed.
 The aircraft hit 360 mph at 15,000 feet on just 1,770 horsepower — a power-to-speed ratio that no Spitfire of its era could match.

 The Engine That Killed It